- Abuse is never the victim’s fault; however, the way that you respond to abusive behavior might signal to your partner that the abuse is okay.

 - Also, if your partner starts to pry about every little thing you do, know that this is a red flag—it’s time to start asking your own questions, and if you don’t, your partner will continue to control you in this way.

 - Do you ignore angry outbursts?
 This will only encourage the abuser to regularly engage in these outbursts; you need to nip this behavior in the bud and demand a change.

-- Finally, if you believe your partner when they say you’re nothing without them, you’ll just add fuel to the fire and suffer as a consequence; know that nobody else completes you and that you’re worthy of a kind, true love.
+- Finally, if you believe your partner when they say you’re nothing without them, you’ll suffer; know that nobody else completes you and that you’re worthy of a kind, true love.

 Statistics show that people who have been abused in the past are more likely to be abused in the future.
-This begs an important question: do certain people attract abusive people or perhaps relationships?
+This begs an important question: Do certain people attract abusers or abusive relationships?

 1) You don’t object to condescending comments.